alphagov/govuk-import-export-prototype/answer/research-plan-and-find-new-overseas-opportunities.markdown

 Get support and find resources to:

 s1.
 Learn more about exporting and how to grow your business. s2.
-Research opportunities by country and make an export plan s3.
+Research opportunities by country and make an export plan. s3.
 Get help meeting customers and securing business abroad. s4.
 Find specific opportunities in new export markets.